 And yet, it doesn’t quite slip into the background, either.
 Perhaps the trim is a slightly glossier sheen than the walls.
 Perhaps it has pretty curves or interesting architectural elements.
 Or maybe it’s simply because it isn’t demanding our notice – we are taking notice.

-Painting crown moulding, baseboards, and trim the same color as walls elevates the entire space.
-It creates an understated elegance that simply wasn’t there before.
+Painting crown molding, baseboards, and trim the same color as walls elevates the entire space.
+It creates an understated elegance that feels simply effortless.

 Contrasting trim around windows, doors, and along floorboards do the same thing – it stops the eye from moving around the room freely.
 Instead of being able to sweep around the room and take it all in, the eye sees the room in smaller sections and pieces them together.

 With the walls and trim the same color, the eye can move around the room in one sweeping motion, with nothing to stop it.
 As a result, ceilings appear taller and walls appear wider than they really are.
 Everything seems larger and more open.

 This is in part because having everything the same color helps to hide unwanted elements.
 An unwanted kitchen soffit, exposed pipe, awkwardly placed vent cover, drop-down ceiling – they all blend together and in a sense “disappear” when they’re the same color.

 For our breakfast room, we even painted the ceiling in the same color (Benjamin Moore Navajo White) to make the space feel larger and richer.